“Evidently the only way to find the path is to set fire to my own life.” — Tagore

-As Theo begins to consider his options to return and save his daughter from the mess he created, his eldest joins the chorus of condemnation cracking the only pillar left supporting his sense of self-worth: his conviction of having been – and still being – a caring, devoted father.
-The shock compels Theo to reflect once more on what it means to be a “good” father.
+As I begin to consider my options to return and save my daughter from the mess I created, my eldest joins the chorus of condemnation cracking the only pillar left supporting my sense of self-worth: my conviction of having been – and still being – a caring, devoted father.
+The shock compels me to reflect once more on what it means to be a “good” father.

 Paternal care in mammals is rare.

 There are no good fathers in Greek mythology and very few in the Old Testament.

 Zeus, the ruler of the Olympian Gods, was a pissed-off womanizer.
 Cronus devoured his children.
 Tantalus barbecued his son Pelops and served the meat to the gods.
 Pelop’s son Atreus had the children of his brother Thyestes killed, cooked, and served to their unknowing father.

 The Christian Overlord was insecure and jealous, vindictive, bloodthirsty, intolerant, unreasonable, who sacrificed his son and had a poor sense of humor.
 Don’t take my word for it…read the Book of Job.